dekoza/mtgpl/GK2.rst

 :mtgtip:`Isperia the Inscrutable<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/c/0ca226e3-e392-4c7c-88f0-14e6e3bd17ad.jpg?1559958658|https://scryfall.com/card/gk2/13/isperia-the-inscrutable?utm_source=api>`
    Flying

    Whenever Isperia the Inscrutable deals combat damage to a player, choose a card name.
 That player reveals their hand.
-If a card with the chosen name is revealed this way, search your library for a creature card with flying, reveal it, put it into your hand, then shuffle your library.
+If a card with the chosen name is revealed this way, search your library for a creature card with flying, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Judge's Familiar<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/f/af4ff6fb-98a6-4776-92a6-c89a6697b23f.jpg?1551139906|https://scryfall.com/card/gk2/14/judges-familiar?utm_source=api>`